-The advisors receive compensation from the interest and fees paid by the client on margin debit balances held by the client in any account.
-As a result, JPMS and the advisor have a financial incentive for the client to incur margin debt to buy securities in the client's account because the client will be required to pay JPMS interest and fees on the debt, and they have a further financial incentive for the client's margin debit balance.
+Advisors may receive compensation from the interest and fees paid by the client on margin debit balances held by the client in any account.
+As a result, J.P.
+Morgan Securities LLC and the advisor have a financial incentive for the client to incur margin debt to buy securities in the client's account because the client will be required to pay J.P.
+Morgan Securities LLC interest and fees on the debt, and they have a further financial incentive for the client's margin debit balance.

-Furthermore, if you have a margin account with us, as permitted by federal law, we may also use certain securities in your account, among other things, for settling short sales and lending the securities for short sales, and as a result we receive compensation in connection therewith.
+Furthermore, if you have a margin account with us, as permitted by federal law, we may also use certain securities in your account, among other things, for settling short sales and lending the securities for short sales, and as a result, we receive compensation in connection therewith.
 Advisors therefore have a financial incentive to recommend margin.